Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-ood.rst

 Disconnect the VNC
 ------------------

-After you close the browser or disconnect to the Internet, like a batch job, the VNC session will continue to run in the cluster until its resource limit.
+After you close the browser or lose your Internet connection, the VNC session will continue running on the cluster, just like a batch job, until it reaches its allocated resource limit.

-Since the VNC password is rotated everytime it is used, for re-connecting to a running VNC session, you should always go through the *My Interactive Sessions* of the `web site <https://compute.dccn.nl>`_ and use the *Launch HPC Desktop* button for the new VNC password.
+Since the VNC password is rotated each time it is used, you should always reconnect to a running VNC session via the *My Interactive Sessions* page on the `web site <https://compute.dccn.nl>`_.
+Clicking the *Launch HPC Desktop* button will automatically handle the password in the background.

 Logging out the VNC
 -------------------

-When the VNC session is no longer needed, you can close it by either logging out the desktop environment or terminating the job via the buttons highlighted in the screenshot below.
+When the VNC session is no longer needed, you can close it by either logging out of the desktop environment or terminating the job using the buttons highlighted in the screenshot below.

 .. figure:: figures/ood_terminate_hpc_desktop.png
     :figwidth: 60%